 What Is Spiritual Direction?

-Spiritual Direction is an ancient practice to help Christians better understand their own spiritual story and enter more fully into the story God is unfolding.
-It is offered as a one-to-one relationship in which a trained person assists another person in the search of ever-closer connections with God.
+Spiritual Direction is an ancient practice to help Christians better understand their own spiritual story and to enter more fully into the story God is unfolding before them.
+It is offered as a one-to-one relationship in which a trained Spiritual Director assists another person in their search for an ever-closer connection with God.

 Who Is Spiritual Direction For?

 Spiritual Direction is available for those in our church and our community who hunger for God.
-Those who desire spiritual direction seek to …
+They seek the Holy Spirit’s work in their life, allowing God to more clearly be their spiritual leader.

 Jean Laplace wrote, "Direction [is] the help that one gives another to enable him to become himself in faith.”
 Preparing for Spiritual Direction.